 Have you tried the acai?
-University of Utah finance students Nate Berger and Seth Neeleman are the owners of Simply Acai.
-Simply Acai’s opening day was Aug.
-19, 2019.
-During fall 2019 and beyond, you can find them in the mobile kitchen within the Miller Cafe, which is located in the Lassonde Studios.
+University of Utah finance students Nate Berger and Seth Neeleman opened Simply Acai in August 2019.
+During fall 2019 and beyond, you can find them in the mobile kitchen in the Miller Cafe at Lassonde Studios.

 The inspiration started for Neeleman when he was living in Brazil.
 “I ate acai three to four times a week and loved it,” he said.
 When he came back to the US, he wanted to see how he could bring this super fruit here.
 “After living as a first-year resident at the Lassonde Studios, and after talking to individuals at the Lassonde Entrepreneur Institute, Simply Acai was shortly created.”